Fp91/Bio-Ai/README.md

 # Bio-Inpired Artificial Intelligence

-The aim of this project is to build a robot whose control system is based on evolutionary algorithms
+The aim of this project is to build a robot whose control system is based on evolutionary algorithms.